caseypaquola/BigBrainWarp/docs/pages/gene_expression.rst

 Gene expression across BigBrain
 ======================================================

-With increasing availablity of gene expression maps of the human brain, such as the Allen Human Brain Atlas (AHBA), we may investigate the spatial variation of transcriptomics in relation the cytoarchitectural information provided by BigBrain.
+With increasing availablity of gene expression maps of the human brain, such as the Allen Human Brain Atlas [AHBA; Hawrylycz et al., (2012)], we may investigate the spatial variation of transcriptomics in relation the cytoarchitectural information provided by BigBrain.